xgrois/terraform-sample/README.md

 Add a new service connection.
 Azure Service Manager -> Service pricipal -> Subscription with Service connection name e.g., xgrois Azure Resource Manager.
 Mark "grant access permission to all pipelines" and Save.

+> Note: now Azure DevOps has full access to deploy on your Azure Cloud

+### Pipelines

+> Note: Pipelines are equivalent to GitHub Actions

+Pipelines will (every time you push a change in you GitHub repo):

+-   Take the repo in GitHub you want
+-   Perform any action (or sequential actions) with it. e.g. in our case:
+    -   Create a Docker image and publish it to DockerHub
+    -   Pick that image and perform a deployment to Azure cloud following Terraform instructions

-Now, go to Pipelines -> Create Pipeline -> GitHub (give permissions when asked).
+Go to Pipelines -> Create Pipeline -> GitHub (give permissions when asked).

 Select your repo (accept permissions).